Holography, cellulations and error correcting codes: Connecting tessellations with error correcting codes

 The method used to distinguish whether a graph state is AME can be explained in the following way.
 This method was presented in \cite{Helwig2013AbsolutelyStates}; for a more detailed discussion, we refer the reader to the original paper.
 In order to proceed, we need to make use of the following definitions:

 \textbf{Definition:} \textit{Consider the graph state $\ket{G} \in \mathcal{H}^{\otimes n}$ shared between a set of parties $P$.
-Then for some subset $K \subset P$, the state given by graph $G$ where the vertices are in $K$, removing any edges that are connected to the parties in $K$, define the truncated graph state $\ket{G^{\backslash K}}$.}
+Then for some subset $K \subset P$, the state represented by the graph $G$ such that all vertices in $K$, and all edges that are connected to the parties in $K$, are removed, define the truncated graph state $\ket{G^{\backslash K}}$.}

 \textbf{Definition:} \textit{The i-th row of the $n \times n$ adjacency matrix $A \in \mathbb{Z}_p^{n \times n}$ can be denoted $A_i = (A_{i1}\dots A_{in})$.
 One defines the quantity $A_i\backslash K$ to be the row vector $A_i$ with entries $\{A_{ik_1}\dots A_{ik_m}\}$ removed such that the elements of the subset $K = \{k_1, k_2, \dots k_m\}$ are between $1$ and $n$.}